MICDS teacher arrested on sex crime charges

-LADUE, MO - A teacher at MICDS in Ladue is behind bars after investigators said he had sexual relations with a boy in St. Genevieve County.
+LADUE, MO - A teacher at MICDS (Mary Institute and Saint Louis Country Day School) in Ladue is behind bars after investigators said he had sexual relations with a boy in St. Genevieve County.
 Court documents said Richard Joseph Schwartz Ives, 48, used an app called Grinder and asked the underage boy to meet up.

 Investigators said the victim is under the age of 15.
 The charges show no indication that the victim was a student at MICDS.